An Argument for Christian Universalism: Why I Don't Believe in an Eternal Hell

-I grew up in a Christian fundamentalist environment.
+I grew up in an evangelical Christian environment.
 Over the years, I developed a deep-seated terror of the idea of an eternal hell.
 Because of this, I eventually suffered a devastating mental breakdown centered around thoughts of my own damnation, and this finally drove me to find new beliefs I had never even anticipated.
 Today, I believe that one may have a Christian faith while rejecting the idea that anyone will spend an eternity in “hell.”
 This is not to say that no one will be punished after death, but that this punishment is temporary and remedial (for the person's own good).
 Christian Universalism is the belief that, through Christ, God will eventually bring all people into a relationship with himself.
-The doctrine of Universalism makes sense to me because many Christian scriptures explicitly state it; because it was widely taught within the early church, seemingly unchallenged by the church for hundreds of years; because it can be inferred from the Christian conception of God’s nature; and because scriptures that seem to contradict the doctrine can be viewed as either mistranslations or misinterpretations.
+The doctrine of Universalism makes sense to me because many Christian scriptures explicitly state it; because it can be inferred from the Christian conception of God’s nature; because it was widely taught within the early church, seemingly unchallenged by the church for hundreds of years; and because scriptures that seem to contradict the doctrine can be viewed as either mistranslations or misinterpretations.

 The Bible Explicitly Supports Universalism